fuzzylogicxx/fuzzylogic/posts/buying-logging-and-recommending-books.md

 I think when I buy books online in future, if I’m not buying direct from a shop then I’ll buy from Bookshelf.

-I’m also going to suggest to The Outwith Agency that they look into setting up on Bookshop.
+I’m also going to mention to The Outwith Agency about Bookshop.
 They don’t currently have an e-commerce store so this could be some low-hanging fruit.

 I’ve also enrolled in Bookshop’s [affiliate programme](https://uk.bookshop.org/affiliates/profile/introduction) because it’s an attractive proposition:

-\> We also support anyone who advocates for books through our affiliate programme, which pays a 10% commission on every sale, and gives a matching 10% to independent bookshops.
+> We also support anyone who advocates for books through our affiliate programme, which pays a 10% commission on every sale, and gives a matching 10% to independent bookshops.

 Can’t argue with that!
 It feels like a pretty win-win way to recommend books.